Government provisions impacting businesses/employer protection responsibilities

 The government and ACAS have published detailed guidance on this.
 You should send the individual home and advise them to follow the government's self-isolation advice.

-You should also consider whether they have been in close contact with other colleagues (especially if within two metres for any length of time).
-If they have, you will need to consider whether you should send these colleagues home too.
+You should also consider whether they have been in close contact with other colleagues (especially if within 2 metres for any length of time).
+If they have, you will need to consider whether these colleagues should be sent home too.

 15. Should we make special allowances for an employee who cares for an elderly relative or lives with someone whose immune system is compromised e.g. due to cancer treatment?

-Eligible employers may also have chosen to furlough employees who live with someone who is shielding.
-The new COVID-19 Secure guidelines for England recommend that employers pay particular attention to the risks for workers who live with individuals who are clinically extremely vulnerable.
+Eligible employers may also choose to furlough employees who live with someone who is shielding.
+The new COVID-19 Secure guidelines for England recommend that employers pay particular attention to the risks for workers who live with individuals who are shielding.

 16. What if an employee has to care for a child because schools have closed?

-Each devolved administration is planning to re-open schools fully.
-For example, the Scottish schools have already returned as their autumn term traditionally starts in August.
-In the meantime, many employees with children are finding it difficult or impossible to find adequate childcare.
+Most schools remain closed, or closed to most year groups.
+This means many employees with children are finding it difficult or impossible to find adequate childcare.
 Depending on the age of the children, working from home may not be a practical solution to this problem.
 Flexibility is key – many employers have already considered whether the employee could work outside normal working hours if he/she needs to look after their child/ren during working hours.
 The government expects employers to be understanding and flexible with employees in this situation.

 If you furloughed employees who are not able to work due to caring responsibilities that arose because of the coronavirus pandemic (see Question 10), you may continue to do so for the duration of the scheme.